frontendpatterns/frontendpatterns.dev/src/content/patterns/link-preloading.md

 ---
 # Link Preloading

-Detect hover or focus on links to preload destinations before clicks.

 ## Problem

 Without this pattern, the premise that detecting hover or focus on links to preload destinations before clicks falls apart, and small changes trigger cascading regressions.